BabaOlumoh/iam-engineering-portfolio/03-rbac-agdlp-access-model/README.md

 - Example user group membership
 - Entra ID synced user
 - Entra ID synced group
-- Access request ticket example
-- File share permission showing Domain Local group assignment
 - Before and after mover access comparison
 - Leaver group membership removal evidence

 ---

-## Interview Talking Points

-This project can be explained in interviews as:

-> I designed a hybrid RBAC access model using the AGDLP principle.
-Instead of assigning permissions directly to users, I mapped job roles to global groups, nested those groups into resource-based permission groups, and applied permissions only to the resource groups.
-This makes access easier to audit, request, approve, remove and automate during Joiner, Mover and Leaver processes.

-Strong points to mention:

-- You understand access control design, not just user administration.
-- You know why direct user permissions are risky.
-- You can design access around business roles.
-- You understand privilege creep during mover processes.
-- You can support audit, compliance and Service Desk operations.
-- You can align RBAC with JML lifecycle management.

----

-## Status

-This is a portfolio lab project.
-It can be extended with:

-- PowerShell group creation scripts
-- CSV-based access matrix import
-- Entra dynamic group design
-- Access review evidence
-- Entitlement Management access packages
-- PIM role activation workflow